Loneliness is a horrible, empty feeling that gnaws at your gut.

 Psychiatrist Carl Jung wrote, “Loneliness does not come from having no people about one, but from being unable to communicate the things that seem important to oneself.”

 We introverts have complex, rich — and private — inner lives.
+This is part of being an introvert.
 Our inner world is the most authentic part of who we are, yet we often find it difficult to share it with other people.

 Perhaps we find it hard to put our abstract thoughts and feelings into words, or maybe we just don’t feel comfortable enough with most people to open up.

 When we can’t connect authentically with others, we’re left feeling misunderstood, which is horribly lonely.